broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ### Read Visualizations

 We used the [REViewer tool](https://www.illumina.com/science/genomics-research/articles/reviewer-alignments-short-reads-long-repeat.html) to generate read visualizations for all individuals at each locus.
 These images show the reads that ExpansionHunter considered when determining a genotype, and are primarily useful for identifying likely over-estimated genotypes and, to a lesser degree, under-estimated genotypes.
-We have included a section below, **“[Supplemental Details for Examining Read Visualizations](#supplemental-details-for-examining-read-visualizations),”** that describes how to interpret these images.
+We have included a section below, **[Supplemental Details for Examining Read Visualizations](#supplemental-details-for-examining-read-visualizations)**, that describes how to interpret these images.

 ### Navigating STR Pages in the gnomAD Browser